Cambridge (UK Parliament constituency): Overview of results before 1992

 Historically, the city of Cambridge retained some electors, and was often the source of MPs to a second constituency, for Cambridge University, covering all successful alumni in its electorate.
-The university seat was created in 1603 as part of the scheme of University constituencies.
+The university seat was created in 1603 as part of the scheme of university constituencies.
 Its MPs included Isaac Newton, William Pitt the Younger, Lord Palmerston, George Stokes, Richard Jebb, and Archibald Hill before abolition in 1950.

 Overview of results since 1992

 In 1992, Cambridge was won by Labour's Anne Campbell, who held onto the seat for 13 years (three Parliamentary terms).
 In 2005, it was taken by David Howarth of the Liberal Democrats, the first time the party (including its two forerunner parties) had taken the seat since the 1906 Liberal-progressive landslide; his successor, Julian Huppert, held the seat with an increased majority in the 2010 general election.
 In 2015, Huppert was unseated by the Labour candidate, Daniel Zeichner, who took the seat with a thin majority of 599 votes.
 The 2015 result gave the seat the 7th-smallest majority of Labour's 232 seats by percentage of majority.
+Zeichner went on to hold the seat at the 2017 and 2019 elections with comfortable majorities.